openedx/open-edx-proposals/oeps/best-practices/oep-0067-bp-tools-and-technology.rst

    implemented to handle as much of the "asset pipeline" as possible, rather than passing this responsibility on to Django.

-#. **JavaScript dependencies should be managed with ES2015 Modules**
+#. **JavaScript dependencies should be managed with ES Modules**

    **Rationale**: JavaScript module systems allow front end code to specify its dependencies and be grouped into bundles that minimize the assets needed to provide page functionality.
-The most prevalent module syntax is currently `ES2015 Modules`_, which should be adopted everywhere edX code is written to the ES2015 spec or later.
+The most prevalent module syntax is currently `ES2015 Modules`_, which should be adopted everywhere JavaScript/TypeScript code is used.

-   **Exception**: Much of edX's existing (ES5) JavaScript uses the older `AMD Modules`_ syntax for modules.
-AMD Modules are interoperable with ES2015 Modules if Webpack is used for bundling, so AMD is an acceptable module definition if the code must remain ES5.
+   **Exception**: Some of our existing JavaScript uses the older `AMD Modules`_ syntax for modules.
+AMD Modules are interoperable with ES2015 Modules if Webpack is used for bundling, so this is fine in legacy code, but should not be used in new or refactored code.

 #. **CSS should be generated using SCSS**